 8. End with a call to action.

-A call to action step is just as important as the beginning, so end on time by telling your audience what they should do next.
-This will also help them with tasks that need to be completed later on.
-The last thing that you want to happen is people leaving the presentation and forgetting to act on what they’ve just learned.
+A call to action is as important as the beginning.
+End on time by telling your audience what to do next.
+This helps them complete tasks later.
+The last thing you want is people leaving the presentation and forgetting to act on what they’ve learned.